adamharrison/lite-xl/README.md

 ## Supporting Libraries

-Supporting libraries are now git submodules.
+The 4 supporting libraries of lite are now git submodules.
 These must be pulled in with:
 `git submodule update --remote --init` after cloning the repository.

 SDL2 should be installed as normal on Mac and Linux, or under msys.
 (You can use your